Sunrisers Hyderabad

-The Sunrisers Hyderabad, also known as SRH, are a professional Twenty20 cricket team based in Hyderabad, Telangana, that competes in the Indian Premier League (IPL).
-The franchise is owned by Kalanithi Maran of Sun Group and was founded in 2013 after the Hyderabad-based Deccan Chargers were terminated by the IPL.
-The team is currently coached by Daniel Vettori and captained by Pat Cummins.
-Their home ground is the Rajiv Gandhi International Cricket Stadium in Hyderabad, which has a capacity of 55,000.
+The Sunrisers Hyderabad are a professional Twenty20 cricket team based in Hyderabad, Telangana, that competes in the Indian Premier League (IPL).
+The franchise is owned by Kalanithi Maran of Sun Group and was founded in 2013 after the Hyderabad-based Deccan Chargers in erstwhile United Andhra Pradesh were terminated by the IPL.
+The team is coached by Daniel Vettori and captained by Pat Cummins.
+The home ground of the team is Rajiv Gandhi International Cricket Stadium.

 The team made their first IPL appearance in 2013, where they reached the playoffs, eventually finishing in fourth place.
-The Sunrisers won their maiden IPL title in the 2016 season, defeating Royal Challengers Bangalore by 8 runs in the final.
+The Sunrisers won their first IPL title in the 2016 season, defeating Royal Challengers Bangalore by 8 runs in the final.
 The team has qualified for the play-off stage of the tournament for five consecutive seasons between 2016 and 2020.
 In 2018, the team reached the finals of the Indian Premier League, but lost to the Chennai Super Kings.
 In 2024, the team reached the finals of the Indian Premier League, but lost to the Kolkata Knight Riders.
-The team was considered one of the best bowling sides, often admired for its ability to defend low totals, but now has shifted to a remarkable batting side, according to many cricket pundits.
-The team also holds the record for the highest-ever IPL total with 287 runs.
-David Warner is the leading run scorer for the side, having won the Orange Cap three times, in 2015, 2017, and 2019.
+The team was considered one of the best bowling teams, often admired for its ability to defend low totals, but now has shifted to a remarkable batting team, according to many cricket pundits.
+The team also holds the record for the highest-ever IPL total with 287 runs and holds many IPL batting records.
+David Warner is the leading run scorer for the team, having won the Orange Cap three times, in 2015, 2017, and 2019.
 Bhuvneshwar Kumar is the leading wicket-taker having won the Purple Cap twice, in 2016 and 2017.
-The COVID-19 pandemic impacted the brand value of the Sunrisers Hyderabad which saw a decline of 4 percent to USD57.4 million in 2020 as the overall brand value of the IPL decreased to USD4.4 billion, according to Brand Finance.
+The COVID-19 pandemic impacted the brand value of the Sunrisers Hyderabad which saw a decline of 4% to USD57.4 million in 2020 as the overall brand value of the IPL decreased to USD4.4 billion, according to Brand Finance.